Looking for an employer of record in Germany? Here’s what you need to know

 7. Organize training to help them settle into their role.

-An EOR in Germany can help you manage the onboarding process so your new hires can hit the ground running.
+Partnering with a temporary work agency in Germany can help you manage the onboarding process so your new hires can hit the ground running.

 Germany payroll